jmaciasportela/md5crack/README.md

     `pip install -r requirements.txt`

-###Command
+### Command

 You can use this tool with this command `./md5crack FILE`
-example: `./md5crack.py hashes.txt`
+example: `./md5crack.py passwords.txt`

-Results will be stored on "results.txt" file
+Results will be stored on "plain.txt" file